 - Validate with pilot runs, then confirm performance with stability work in the final packaging.

-Bottom line: the menopause gummy that wins long-term usually isn’t the one with the longest ingredient list.
-It’s the one engineered for dose density, stability, and repeatable manufacturing-so every bottle tastes right, chews right, and meets specifications all the way through shelf life.
+Bottom line: The menopause gummy that wins long-term isn't the one with the longest ingredient list.
+It's the one engineered for dose density, stability, and repeatable manufacturing—so every bottle tastes right, chews right, and meets specs all the way through shelf life.